jmeaster30/vore/README.md

 \*** I know I want to add this sometime in the future but I am just trying to get this basic language out.
 Also, many of the stuff marked "N/A" in VORE is something that could potentially be added.

 \**** all characters in quotes are "escaped" so far I added basic C-style escape characters but will probably expand on it more when I add Unicode characters.

+## Language TODOs

+### Lookaround
+- If there is a lookaround operator any where in the regex string it ignores the position and works how a look around would sensibly
+> ```/(?<=s\w{1,7})t/g```

+matches any letter 't' as long as it is preceded by an 's' followed by 1 to 7 instances of any word character:

+> ```[A-Za-z0-9_]```
+- Even though exisiting implementations allow you to put the lookaround operators everywhere, I would probably want the compiler to enforce that they be put first or last (depending on if it is lookahead or lookbehind)

 ## Notes on the RegEx modifiers
 I do not like the idea of these modifiers in regular expressions.
 They are just kinda weird and personally I rarely used them (besides global and multiline), so I figured I wouldn't add them or add language contructs to replace them.
 Here is a table of the regex modifiers and their equivalents in VORE